Per-Willy Amundsen: Immigration and Islam

 Amundsen has said that his concern with immigration is largely due to the problem of unintegrated immigrants.
 He says that many adhere to cultural values which "collide fundamentally" with Norwegian and Western values such as democracy, freedom, freedom of speech, equality and tolerance.
 He does not accept that all cultures are equally good or valuable.
 He views radical Islam as "fascism based on religion", which he puts in his context of communism as "fascism based on understanding of class" and nazism as "fascism based on race".
 He has said that he believes radical Islam should be fought against like all types of fascism.

 His political proposals include to establish asylum centres in areas close to where the asylum seekers originate from, and in general to drastically reduce immigration to Norway.
 He has also sought to remove the public economical support for the Islamic Council Norway as it did not distance itself from the use of death penalty for homosexuality.
 He wants stricter control on Mosques, not accept halal slaughtering, remove halal food from prison facilities, and reject hijab in the police force.
 He also oppose special demands such as separate schools for Muslims, classrooms segregated by gender, limitation of freedom of speech regarding religion, special breaks for praying during work-time and alcohol-free days in nightclubs.
 He claims that the political left, socialists and politically correct people are giving in to many such demands.

 He supported the proposal of a ban on burqa and niqab in public spaces which was proposed by his party in 2010.
 He stated that "we don't accept this type of clothing [which is] oppressive to women, and what they represent".
 The same year, Amundsen also proposed to put the immigration policy up for a referendum, and proposed a halt of immigration to Oslo in the wake of increased segregation and soon-to-become immigrant majority areas, which he said would turn integration impossible.

 Racism controversy

-In early 2019 Amundsen spark a huge debate in Norway when he suggested for child support for non-western immigrants to be cut to stop them from "producing more children" and halt a possible decline of "ethnic Norwegians" in the population.
+In early 2019 Amundsen sparked a huge debate in Norway when he suggested for child support for non-western immigrants to be cut to stop them from "producing more children" and halt a possible decline of "ethnic Norwegians" in the population.
 Some commentators denounced Amundsen intentions and tone of speech as racist and out of line with the principles of Norwegian politics and community.
-Jon Helgheim, the immigration commissioner of Amundsen own party, declared that Amundsen's statement did not represent the FrP immigration politics.
+Jon Helgheim, the spokesperson for immigration in Amundsen own party, declared that Amundsen's statement did not represent the Progress Party's immigration policies.